Casaré River - Fly-fishing-only

 International air travel, domestic airfare, visa, airport taxes and fees, extra hotel nights, any meals outside of fishing areas, indigenous territory fees, gratuities to fishing guides and camp staff, satellite phone calls, any imported or specialty alcoholic beverages, excess baggage charges, transportation not included in the itinerary, optional or side trips, fly fishing gear, tackle, or flies (a limited amount of flies are for sale at camp), medical evacuation insurance - which is required), and anything not mentioned under inclusions.

-There is a satellite phone available in the event of an emergency.
+A satellite phone is available in the event of an emergency.

 Voltage and power: They have solar powered batteries (Goal Zero) for charging electronics at the fly camps and generators at the main camp.
 The generators are available for a limited time during the evening (approximately four hours per night).
 They recommend bringing a travel charger with you as it will usually have different options for plugs that work with all smartphone and cameras.